alazaroc/blog-web-code/_posts/2024-10-11-understanding-the-aws-well-architected-framework-why-it-s-essential-for-every-cloud-professional.md

 ### 4.3.
 Security Teams

+Security teams safeguard data and applications against threats.
+They implement robust security controls and ensure compliance with industry standards.

 - **Pillars**:
   - **Security**: Lead the effort in implementing and maintaining controls, ensuring compliance with industry standards, and managing incident response plans.
     > *Example: Security teams can use AWS Security Hub to centralize security alerts and AWS Identity and Access Management (IAM) policies to enforce the principle of least privilege across the entire organization.*